Digital support and useful tools for those with sensory impairments

 Microsoft Accessibility

-Microsoft’s gateway to accessibility solutions on Windows software.
+Microsoft’s gateway to accessibility solutions for Windows software.

 Apps for people with vision loss